The Accademia Gallery Museum in Florence

 The Galleria dell’Accademia – or Accademia Gallery – in Florence, Italy, is without a doubt most famous for its sculptures by the great Renaissance artist, Michelangelo.
 His Prisoners (or Slaves), his St. Matthew and, above all, the magnificent statue of David within the Tribune are what first draw most of the hundreds of thousands of visitors the museum welcomes every year.

-The most recent section, the Museum of Musical Instruments, displays old, one-of-a-kind masterpieces by Stradivari and Bartolomeo Cristofori, inventor of the piano.
+The most recent section, the Museum of Musical Instruments, displays old, one-of-a-kind masterpieces by Stradivari and Bartolomeo Cristofori, inventor of the piano, also commissioned by the Medici.

 Give yourself time when visiting the Accademia Gallery, a must-see while in Florence.
-To better plan your visit to the museum, you will find general information on hours, admissions and more in the Plan Your Visit section and details on the halls, main artworks and itineraries in Explore the Museum.
+To better plan your visit to the museum, this online informational guide offers general information on opening hours, admissions and more in the Plan Your Visit section and details on the halls, main artworks and itineraries in Explore the Museum.

-If your time is limited in Florence and want to skip the long line in the busy seasons, you can buy your tickets to the Accademia now as well as book a private guide to accompany you to discover together the masterpieces during a personal tour.
+If your time is limited in Florence and want to skip the long line in the busy seasons, we offer information on how and where you can buy your tickets to the Accademia as well as book a guided tour or private guide to accompany you as you discover the masterpieces of the past.

 More Museums in Florence